duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 #### Exploring how DTROS works {#exercise:exploring-dtros}

 First, take a look at the documentation of `DTROS` [here](http://rosapi.duckietown.p-petrov.com/repositories/dt-ros-commons/docs/source/packages/duckietown.html#duckietown.DTROS).
 Find out how its functionalities are implemented by looking at their implementation in the `dt-ros-commons` repository [here](https://github.com/duckietown/dt-ros-commons/tree/daffy/packages/duckietown/include/duckietown).
 In particular, make sure you can answer the following list of questions.
 To do that, it might be helpful to see how `DTROS` is being used in some of the other nodes.
-Take a look at [`camera_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py), the [`wheels_driver_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/wheels_driver/src/wheels_driver_node.py), and the other nodes in `dt-duckiebot-interface` and `dt-car-interface`.
+Take a look at [`camera_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py), the [`kinematics_node`](https://github.com/duckietown/dt-car-interface/blob/daffy/packages/dagu_car/src/kinematics_node.py), and the other nodes in `dt-duckiebot-interface` and `dt-car-interface`.

 - How do you initialize the `DTROS` parent class?
 How do you start your node?
 What does `rospy.spin()` do? (_Hint: look at the nodes in `dt_duckiebot_interface`_)

-- When should you redefine the `onShutdown` method?
-Why do you still need to call the `onShutdown` method of `DTROS`? (_Hint: look at the nodes in `dt_duckiebot_interface` and at the official ROS documentation_)
+- When should you redefine the `on_shutdown` method?
+Why do you still need to call the `on_shutdown` method of `DTROS`? (_Hint: look at the nodes in `dt_duckiebot_interface` and at the official ROS documentation_)

-- What is the difference between the `DTROS` `log` method  and the native ROS logging?
+- What is the difference between the `DTROS` `log` method  and the native ROS logging? (_Hint: look at the `DTROS` [code](https://github.com/duckietown/dt-ros-commons/blob/daffy/packages/duckietown/include/duckietown/dtros/dtros.py)_)

 - How are the parameters dynamically updated?
-What can you do to the frequency at which this happens?
-Why is `updateParameters` called immediately after initializing the parameters?
-What is the use of the `parametersChanged` attribute? (_Hint: see the implementation in [`camera_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py)_)

-- Should you ever use `rospy.get_param()` in your node?
+Should you ever use `rospy.get_param()` in your node?
 If not, how should you access a ROS parameter?
 How do you initialize the parameters of your node? (_Hint: look at the nodes in `dt_duckiebot_interface` and at the official ROS documentation_)

 - What does the `~switch` service do?
 How can you use it?
 What is the benefit of using it?